Oral Language Tool Kit | See your students clearly through the lens of language.

 Whether it is spoken, written, or expressed with signs, movement, and art, language is the basis for learning of all kinds.
 It shapes people’s achievements and their relationships for their whole lives.
 Looking through the lens of language, we can discover so much more about our children and the futures they are building.

-We invite you to explore the many speech and language assessments WPS offers to help you understand and communicate with the extraordinary children you serve.
+We invite you to explore the many speech and language tools WPS offers to help you understand and communicate with the extraordinary children you serve.

 Research and Resources: